National Center for Women's Health

 In managing the menopausal symptoms, many physicians recommend estrogen replacement therapy.
 This causes some perplexing difficulties.
 For example, if a woman takes estrogen only, the risk of both endometrial and breast cancer goes up.
 Thus, if a woman takes an estrogen for replacement therapy, she also needs to take progesterone to block or inhibit the effects of the estrogen.
 In this way, the incidence of endometrial and breast cancer can be normalized.

 There are a variety of different approaches to estrogen replacement therapy.
 There are many different estrogen products available and a number of different progesterone substitutes.
-The physicians at the St. Pope Paul VI Institute recommend natural estrogen and progesterone supplements.
+The physicians at the Saint Paul VI Institute recommend natural estrogen and progesterone supplements.
 These medications are bioidentical to what a woman's own body produces.
 There are advantages to the use of natural hormones.
 These are available by prescription through a compounding pharmacist.

 The question of how long a woman should be on these hormones is a complicated one and one that needs to be discussed with the woman and her physician.